EdoardoLaGreca/scrtp/doc/v1.0-wip/protocol.md

 not use the JSON format.
 Instead, it uses [MessagePack](https://msgpack.org/), which is more lightweight and therefore more suitable.

-Whenever the field's value or the number of items in an array may vary, it is written as `...`.
+Whenever the number of items in an array may vary, it is written as "...".
+Also, the values are replaced with their type surrounded by parentheses.

 ### Authentication packet

 ```
 {
-   "hpw": "...",
+   "hpw": (string),
-   "ver": "..."
+   "ver": (string)
 }
 ```